Imbernoulli/Learn2Design-2026/README.md

 ## Submitting

-1. Fork the repo.
-Place a single `.py` file in `submit/<your-handle>/`.
+Submit a single `.py` file through the competition portal once it is live.
-2. Add a `metadata.yaml` next to it with your handle, team members, and a one-line description.
+Public pull requests are not used for competition entries.

-3. If you need extra packages, add a `requirements.txt` in the same directory.
+If you need extra packages, include a `requirements.txt` alongside your submission file.
+If you need to bundle weights or data files, place them next to the submission and load them by relative path.
-4. Open a pull request titled `[submission] <your-handle>: <algo name>`.

-CI runs a smoke test; once it passes, your submission is queued for the next evaluation batch.
-The submission present in `main` at the monthly deadline counts for that month.
+The portal runs a smoke test before queuing the submission for evaluation.
 In the meantime, iterate locally:

 ```bash
 python -m learn2design.scripts.uifo_adam_gd -s 42